eloisedelerue/data-analysis-portfolio/README.md

 ### :ship: [Titanic](https://github.com/eloisedelerue/data-analysis-portfolio/tree/main/titanic)
 A predictive analysis that predicts a Titanic passenger's survival based on their data.
 The aim was to test different methods.
 Please note that the report is missing.

+### Tonality and Pitch
+A descriptive analysis that studies whether native language influences pitch discrimination.